sebhz/astro/sundial/README.md

 # Planar sundials
-Script to help creating a planar sundial, with stylus perpendicular to the sundial plane.
+Scripts to help creating a planar sundial, with stylus perpendicular to the sundial plane.
 Can either output a table giving points on each hour line of the sundial, or an svg showing the sundial.

-## Dependencies
-This script depends on python-prettytable for text output formatting, and python-jinja2 for svg templating.

-## Parameters
+## Usage
-This script takes the following parameters
+`create_sundial.py [parameters]` will output a JSON description of the sundial to stdout

+Parameters:
 - `p (phi)`: latitude of the sundial in degrees (e.g. 46.5044339, if sundial located in Tarvisio, IT)
 - `D (declination)`: gnomonic declination.
 This is the azimuth of the perpendicular to the sundial plane, measured from the southern meridian, towards west.
 In degrees.
     - D=0 -> sundial is "due south".